Thanks for being patient while we implement your feedback to improve the developer experience.

 Example request: Process payment

-POST https://api.bigcommerce.com/stores/{store_hash}/payments
+POST https://payments.bigcommerce.com/stores/{store_hash}/payments

 Accept: application/json